StanleyZhong901/Wireworld-Simulation/README.md

 # Wireworld-Simulation
-University Project Simulating a Wire World

-This program simulates the cellular automaton proposed by Brian Silverman.
+This program simulates the cellular automaton proposed by Brian Silverman in C. The program is intended to run on a UNIX OS.

 You can read more here:
 https://en.wikipedia.org/wiki/Wireworld